linuxmint/cinnamon-spices-themes/CBlack/README.md

 ## Extra

-* Includes the theme Arc for gtk / gtk + with personal modifications.
+* Includes the theme Linux-Mint for gtk / gtk + with personal modifications.

 ### Change the transparency of the panels, for this you must look for the following code
 ```